-Multiple mild concussions have a cumulative, lasting effectJuly 23rd, 2012 in Diseases, Conditions, Syndromes /
+Multiple mild concussions have a cumulative, lasting effectJuly 23, 2012 By Erin Tornatore in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress) -- Repeated concussions, even mild ones, can result in profound problems with learning and memory, suggests a study led by William Meehan, MD, director of the Sports Concussion Clinic at Boston Childrens Hospital, and Michael Whalen, MD, director of the Acute Brain Injury Laboratory at MassGeneral Hospital for Children.
 Using a mouse model, the study documents cumulative, long-lasting impairment of brain function after repeated mild concussions, especially when they occur in close succession.